-- Developments of more than 10 dwellings will require a considered approach taking into account the below key considerations (Section 4.2) as well as the detailed layout of the site and the Council's requirement for affordable housing and public open space. - Contributions may be sought in line with current national and local policy. - Affordable housing should be integrated into the site and should be indistinguishable from market housing to ensure a cohesive community is created. - Sustainable Drainage Systems (SuDS) will be required on site to mitigate the impact of the development on flooding and surface water runoff.
-Suitable SuDS should be used for the scale of the development site and should be integrated into the design from the beginning.
+- Developments of 10 or more dwellings will require a considered approach taking into account the below key considerations (Section 4.2) as well as the detailed layout of the site and other requirements, such as for affordable housing and public open space. - Affordable housing should be integrated into the site and should be indistinguishable from market housing to ensure a cohesive community is created.